The pleasure and the pain of the accessible smart home

 The film even predicted the Chicago Cubs would win a World Series, which (finally!) happened last season in seven games against Cleveland.

 Another advancement filmmakers got right was the idea of the smart home.
-In the scenes where Future Marty McFly is home, computers are greeting him when he comes though the door, helping his son change the channel on the television, and cooking pizza after being told the preferred hydration level.
+In the scenes where Future Marty McFly is home, computers are greeting him when he comes though the door, helping his son change the channel on the television and cooking pizza after being told the preferred hydration level.

 In 2017, the promise of the smart home is more or less reality.
 Companies like Apple and Amazon are using Siri and Alexa, respectively, to help customers control almost every aspect of the home.
 From controlling door locks to light switches to thermostats and more, the burgeoning capabilities of these intelligent assistants are making tasks such as turning on the lights in the living room doable by just the sound of your voice or the tap of a button on your phone.